Bio

 CONDUCTOR

 Matthew holds degrees from Brown University and Mannes College of Music, where he studied under David Hayes.
-He served as a Julius Rudel Conducting Fellow with the Buffalo Philharmonic Orchestra, where he received mentorship from Music Director JoAnn Falletta.
+He served as a Julius Rudel Conducting Fellow with the Buffalo Philharmonic Orchestra, receiving mentorship from Music Director JoAnn Falletta.
 He is a native of Cincinnati, where he attended The School for Creative and Performing Arts before graduating from Walnut Hills High School.
 He swam competitively for the Cincinnati Aquatic Club and continues to train and compete through U.S. Masters Swimming as a member of O*H*I*O Masters Swim Club.
-He is an active member of Trinity Cathedral in Cleveland, where he sings in the choir, serves as a co-chair of the church’s LGBTQ+ Ministry, and a member of the Congregational Life Mission Team.
-He is also an avid skier, cyclist, triathlete, hiker, and devoted baseball and football fan.
-He lives in Cleveland with his fiancé, Andrew, and their dog, Pappy.
+He is an active member of Trinity Cathedral in Cleveland, where he sings in the choir.
+He is also an avid skier, cyclist, triathlete, bourbon enthusiast, and devoted baseball and football fan.
+He lives in Cleveland with his husband, author and accountant Andrew Teague McCollister, and their dog, Pappy.